axcelerateai/urdu-handwriting-recognition-using-deep-learning/README.md

-**For a detailed description of this project visit: https://shehryar-malik.github.io/theses/sp**
+**This project was done in collaboration with [Naeem Maqsood](https://github.com/shehryar-malik/Urdu-Handwriting-Recognition-using-Deep-Learning/) and Abdur Rehman Ali.
+For a detailed description visit: https://shehryar-malik.github.io/theses/sp.**

 ---